Sathwik-Amburi/ASE-Delivery/JavaBackend/README.md

 ```
 # The whole API documentation

-### Returns all the actors or all the actors of the specified type
+### Return all the actors or all the actors of the specified type

         Usage:
         curl -X GET localhost:8080/AllActors/listAll  # returns all the actors